robtech21/DigitalSwissArmyKnife/README.md

 A digital multitool that uses a customized Python interpreter as a base

 **Note:** This README file is **incomplete** and DSAK is still under **heavy development** so nothing will be stable or accurate.

+To add dsaklib just make a venv and add it to the lib folder, then run the `main.py` file

 # Contents
 * [About](#about)
   * [Information](#information)